Resources

 This ambiguity is one of the most frustrating parts of OCONUS travel because health certificates are dated and typically need certification ten days before the flight, which might not be possible while waiting on orders, passports, visas, and openings for pets on each flight.

-The Center for Disease Control and Prevention has a helpful resource for overseas travel.
-In addition, the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service also has specific information about what each country requires for animals to enter (possible quarantine), including what documentation your pet needs to come home to the U.S.
+The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service has specific information about what each country requires for animals to enter (possible quarantine), including what documentation your pet needs to come home to the U.S.

 Stay Up to Date with Commercial Airlines’ Policies